 What does it do?

-Botox is primarily used to treat lines and wrinkles on the upper face which are largely caused by the movement of facial muscles over time.
-These are called dynamic lines or expression lines, and can be softened by injecting Botox to the area and restricting muscle contraction.
+Botox is primarily used to treat lines and wrinkles on the upper face which are caused mainly by the movement of facial muscles over time.
+These are called dynamic lines or expression lines and can be softened by injecting Botox to the area and restricting muscle contraction.